 Johanna Seppalainen works to develop and expand METRO's sponsorship relationships.
-She received her M.S. in I/O Psychology from San Francisco State and has over a decade of experience in Learning and Development.
-She has specializes in integrating assessment results into developmental goals, which she has applied to projects in talent management, executive development, group facilitation, and the delivery of organizational development initiatives.
-In addition to consulting, Johanna is an adjunct in the business schools for both Baruch and NYU.
+She received her M.S. in I/O Psychology from San Francisco State and has well over a decade of experience in Talent Management & Learning and Development.
+She specializes in integrating assessment results into developmental goals, which she has applied to projects in talent management, executive development, group facilitation, and the delivery of organizational development initiatives.

 Paige Matuszynski earned her B.A. in Psychology and Art Therapy from Capital University in Columbus, Ohio and her M.A. in I/O Psychology from Hofstra University.
 At Hofstra, she was President of the Industrial Organizational Psychology Students Association (IOPSA).
 Paige holds experience in applied behavioral analysis, leadership, marketing, human advocacy, and research.
 Currently, she works in a startup environment for The Evaluations Company family of companies as an Associate and Personnel Development Specialist.